ibitcy/react-stores/README.md

         });
     }

-    // This method is required by abstract method in StoreComponent it works as default React.Component.componentDidMount() storeComponentDidMount() {
+    // This method is required by abstract method in StoreComponent
+    //it works as default React.Component.componentDidMount()
+    storeComponentDidMount() {

     }

-    // This method is required by abstract method in StoreComponent it works as default React.Component.componentWillUnmount() storeComponentWillUnmount() {
+    // This method is required by abstract method in StoreComponent
+    // it works as default React.Component.componentWillUnmount()
+    storeComponentWillUnmount() {

     }